SzokolAttila/PillPal/Documentation.md

 #### UserAPIHandler
 Through constructor base url and HttpClient can be passed to make testing easier for us.
 If HttpClient is not given then it is created with the base url.
 Methods:
-- **Login(CreateUserDto user)** method which posts a login with the given username and password, then returns the bearer token on success.
+- **Login(CreateUserDto user)** method which posts a login with the given username and password, then returns the bearer token with the user id on success.
 - **GetUser(int id, string auth)** method sets given authentication in header as you need to be admin or the user themself who's data is accessed.
 Returns the user with the given id.
 Throws error if something goes wrong with the request.
 - **GetUsers(string auth)** method sets given authentication in header as you need to be admin to access all users.
 Returns all users' data.
 Throws exception in case of any issue.
 - **CreateUser(CreateUserDto user)** void method posts the serialized User object, this way user can registrate a new account.
 In case of any issues function throws exception (usually it somehow connects to validation).